 Scientists Trevor Worthy and Richard Holdaway have clarified why so many of New Zealand’s bird species have disappeared over the past 700 years.
 Theories about climate or habitat variations, disease, and even the belief that some species were somehow genetically inferior don’t explain a remarkable coincidence.
 When humans arrived, extinctions occurred: ‘the simple, inescapable fact is that the New Zealand avifauna [birdlife] has been decimated by introduced mammalian predators, including people.’
 2

 Some species managed to survive on offshore islands.
 Visionary conservationists recognised this and relocated threatened bird populations to these ‘arks’.
 In the 21st century offshore islands are a major focus of conservation – introduced predators have been exterminated and birdlife has flourished again.

-However, around 30 species are listed as endangered.
+However, around 30 bird species are listed as endangered.
 The kiwi is also under threat.
-A curious bird, it cannot fly, has loose, hair-like feathers, long whiskers and is largely nocturnal.
-Many New Zealanders have never seen one.
+This curious bird cannot fly, has loose, hair-like feathers and long whiskers, and is largely nocturnal.
+Most New Zealanders have never seen one.
 Māori refer to it as ‘te manuhuna a Tānemahuta’ – the hidden bird of Tāne, god of the forest.
 In some areas kiwi still whistle their high-pitched calls after dark.